Chromic Acid Anodising

 - Flight-critical aluminium components that are subjected to high stresses, such as landing gear

-Penta Precision is able to offer Chromic Acid Anodising as part of our one stop machining service.
+Penta Precision is able to offer Chromic Acid Anodising as part of our one stop machining service in the UK.
 As well as our own machining expertise, we are able to access our network of approved quality suppliers for the finishing of your parts, saving you the time and effort and helping to streamline your supply chain.